 Measuring profitability to stay ahead

 Controlling costs in the restaurant business is critical.
-The National Restaurant Association's Restaurant Industry Operations Report provides crucial data on cost of sales, gross profit, direct operating expenses and other performance measurements to help restaurateurs see how their business compares with those of a similar profile.
+The National Restaurant Association's just-released 2013-2014 Restaurant Operations Report provides crucial data on cost of sales, gross profit, direct operating expenses and other performance measurements to help restaurateurs see how their business compares with those of a similar profile.

 The report helps restaurant operators sharpen their financial performance and quickly identify cost categories where data could significantly vary from similar operations.
 By analyzing operating costs, restaurateurs can detect potential problems, determine how to cut costs, and become more efficient.